T1MAX/SimpleApp/README.md

-My attempt to make an web-application using Websockets.
+My attempt to make a web-application using Websockets.